zahinabrer5/zahinabrer5/README.md

 # 💫 About Me:
 Hi there!
 I'm a Computer Science student at the University of Ottawa, passionate about problem solving and software engineering.
-My toolkit includes Java, Spring Boot, Python and Django, among several other technologies.<br>
+My toolkit includes Java, Spring Boot, Angular, Python and Django, among several other technologies.<br>

-Want to Learn: Docker, Angular, Rust, Selenium, Playwrite, Android, C, Go, Machine Learning, Vue, React and Svelte.<br>
+Want to Learn: Docker, GraalVM, Rust, Selenium, Playwrite, Android, C, Go, Machine Learning, Vue, React and Svelte.<br>

 Let’s connect if you want to team up or talk business.
 Just don’t ask me to fix your printer — I almost broke mine!<br>